logo

 Decadal variability in the North Atlantic Ocean impacts regional and global climate, yet changes in internal decadal variability under anthropogenic radiative forcing remain largely unexplored.
-This study uses the Community Earth System Model 2 Large Ensemble under historical and the Shared Socio-economic Pathway 3-7.0 future radiative forcing scenarios and shows that the ensemble spread in northern North Atlantic sea surface temperature (SST) more than doubles during the mid-twenty-first century, highlighting an exceptionally wide range of possible climate states.
-Distinct SST trajectories arise from differences in North Atlantic deep convection, stochastically triggered and amplified by positive feedbacks involving ocean-atmosphere-sea ice interactions.
+Here we use the Community Earth System Model 2 Large Ensemble under historical and the Shared Socio-economic Pathway 3-7.0 future radiative forcing scenarios and show that the ensemble spread in northern North Atlantic sea surface temperature (SST) more than doubles during the mid-twenty-first century, highlighting an exceptionally wide range of possible climate states.
+Furthermore, there are strikingly distinct trajectories in these SSTs, arising from differences in the North Atlantic deep convection among ensemble members starting by 2030.
+We propose that these are stochastically triggered and subsequently amplified by positive feedbacks involving coupled ocean-atmosphere-sea ice interactions.
 Freshwater forcing associated with global warming seems necessary for activating these feedbacks, accentuating the impact of external forcing on internal variability.
-Further investigation on seven additional large ensembles affirms these findings.
-Real-time monitoring of these mechanisms and extending dynamical model predictions after positive feedbacks activate may enable skillful long-lead North Atlantic decadal predictions.
+Further investigation on seven additional large ensembles affirms the robustness of our findings.
+By monitoring these mechanisms in real time and extending dynamical model predictions after positive feedbacks activate, we may achieve skillful long-lead North Atlantic decadal predictions that are effective for multiple decades.

 Publisher